felipetarijon/apymonitor/README.md

 * 03/13/2021:
     * Fixed the argparse to show help message when user provide no args.
     * Added the option to not output the extra_header.
+    * Built the project on Windows x64 to generate the tool to be ready to use.
 * 01/19/2021:
     * Added pyinstaller package to build executable files.
     * Implemented argparse.